Wednesday, August 12, 2026

 9:00 AM - 9:05 AM

-• Understanding what leaders should prioritize now to protect 2026 to 2027 timelines
+• Identifying what leaders must solve now to protect 2026 to 2027 project timelines

 • Breaking down how load requests are evaluated and what drives utility and regulatory timelines